 The governmental and business-type activities are prepared using the economic measurement focus and the accrual basis of accounting.
 Revenues, expenses, gains, losses, assets, deferred outflows of resources, liabilities, and deferred inflows of resources resulting from exchange and exchange-like transactions are recognized when the exchange takes place.
-Revenues, expenses, gains, losses, assets, deferred outflows of resources, liabilities, and deferred inflows of resources resulting from nonexchange transactions are recognized in accordance with the requirements of governmental accounting standards.
+Revenues, expenses, gains, losses, assets, deferred outflows of resources, liabilities, and deferred inflows of resources, liabilities, and deferred inflows of resources resulting from nonexchange transactions are recognized in accordance with the requirements of governmental accounting standards.